 9) Subject has known symptomatic CNS metastases.
 Subjects with prior history of symptomatic CNS metastases must have received treamtent (i.e. stereotactic radiosurgery (SRS), whole brain radiation (WBRT) or surgery and be neurological stable for at least 1 month, not requiring anti-seizure medication and off of steroid for at least 14 days prior to leukapharesis and lymphodepletion.
 Subject who has asymptomic CNS metastatic disease without associated edema, shift,requirement for steroids, or anti-seizure medications are eligible.
 If such a subject receives SRS or WBRT, a minimum period of 2 weeks needs to lapse between the therapy and lymphodepletion.
 Patients with leptomeningeal disease or carcinomatous meningitis are NOT eligible.

-10) Subject has any other active malignancy besides the tumor under study within 3 years prior to Screening.
+10) Subject has any other active malignancy besides the tumor under study within 3 years prior to Screening (prior to leukapheresis and prior to lymphodepletion).
 Exceptions: adequately treated malignancies not likely to require therapy (e.g., completely resected non-melanomatous skin carcinoma or successfully treated in situ carcinoma).
 Subjects must be in complete remission from prior malignancy in order to be eligible to enter the study.

 11) Subject has an electrocardiogram (ECG) showing clinically significant abnormality at Screening or showing an average QTc interval >/=450 msec in males and >/=470 msec in females (>/=480 msec for subjects with bundle branch block [BBB]) over 3 consecutive ECGs.
 Either Fridericia’s or Bazett’s formula may be used to correct the QT interval.